teampheenix/StarCraft-Casting-Tool/README.md

 ## Customization

-Some basic options for customization can be found in `config.ini`.
-You have to run SCC-Tool once to generate the `config.ini` file.
-For additional customization of the map icons you can alter the file `/OBS_mapicons/src/css/box.css` and `/OBS_mapicons/src/css/landscape.css`, e.g., try to replace `box.css` with `box_alternative.css`.
+Some basic options for customization can be found in the `config.ini` file.
+Note that you have to run SCC-Tool once and close it to generate the `config.ini` file.
+For additional customization of the map icons you can alter the files `/OBS_mapicons/src/css/box.css` and `/OBS_mapicons/src/css/landscape.css`, e.g., try to replace `box.css` with `box_alternative.css`.

 ## Help & Contribution

-If you need help, have bugs to report, have suggestions to make, or want to contribute to this project go to *#dev* channel of the [Alpha SC2 Discord Server](https://discordapp.com/invite/yRWNYr) and/or message me on Discord: *pres.sure#5247*.
+If you need help, have bugs to report, have suggestions to make, or want to contribute to this project in any way go to *#dev* channel of the [Alpha SC2 Discord Server](https://discordapp.com/invite/yRWNYr) and/or message me on Discord: *pres.sure#5247*.
 In the case of a bug report please provide the log-files `src/scctool.log` and `src/installpackages.log`.

 ## Support